pyenv/pyenv-virtualenv/README.md

 ### Activate virtualenv

-Some external tools (e.g. [jedi](https://github.com/davidhalter/jedi)) might require you to `activate` the virtualenv.
+Some external tools (e.g. [jedi](https://github.com/davidhalter/jedi)) might
+require you to `activate` the virtualenv.

-The `pyenv-virtualenv` will automatically activate/deactivate the virtualenv if the `eval "$(pyenv virtualenv-init -)"` is properly configured in your shell.
+`pyenv-virtualenv` will automatically activate/deactivate the virtualenv if the `eval "$(pyenv virtualenv-init -)"` is properly configured in your shell.

-You can also activate and deactivate a pyenv virtualenv this way:
+You can also activate and deactivate a pyenv virtualenv manually:

     pyenv activate <name>
     pyenv deactivate